 António Miguel Dias da Silva was born in Coimbra, city where he began studying the guitar when he was 14 years old.
-What started as a hobby, soon reveled to be a passion so he enrolled in “Associação Cultural Sítio de Sons” where he started studying Jazz, forming his on groups and composing original songs.
-All this was happening long side his studies in economics, but after a while it was clear that music was his path to travel so he quit to dedicate is career to music.
+What started as a hobby soon reveled to be a passion.
+He decided to enroll in “Associação Cultural Sítio de Sons” where he started studying Jazz.
+He loved it so much he started forming his on groups and composing original songs.
+All this was happening long side his studies in economics.
+However, after a while, it was clear for him that music was his path (to travel) so he decided to dedicate his effort to music.

-In 2009 he starts is bachelor degree in Jazz in Escola Superior de Música de Lisboa and finishes in 2012.
-Also in 2011 he starts a composition course called “Equal Interval System” with American teacher Glenn Jordan.
+In 2009 he starts is bachelor degree in Jazz in Escola Superior de Música de Lisboa (ESML) and finished it in 2012.
+Also, in 2011, he started a composition course with American teacher Glenn Jordan, called “Equal Interval System”.

-In 2014 the CD Ararur is awarded internationaly in the “13th Independent Music Awards” with 3 prizes:
+In 2014 Ararur was internationally awarded in the “13th Independent Music Awards” with 3 prizes:

-“Best Jazz with Vocals Album” selected by a judging panel that featured exceptional recording artists (Suzanne Vega, Laurie Anderson, Shelby Lynne, Joshua Redman, The Wood Brothers, Raul Midon, Melissa Auf der Maur, Aoife O’Donovan, Judy Collins, Arturo Sandoval, etc) and also record label executives, club and festival talent buyers, music journalists and film & tv music supervisors.
+“Best Jazz with Vocals Album” selected by a panel o fjuries that featured exceptional recording artists (Suzanne Vega, Laurie Anderson, Shelby Lynne, Joshua Redman, The Wood Brothers, Raul Midon, Melissa Auf der Maur, Aoife O’Donovan, Judy Collins, Arturo Sandoval, etc) TV executives, record label representatives, club and festival talent buyers, music journalists and film & tv music supervisors.

-In 2014, António Silva is one of only 4 musicians selected for the master degree “Nordic Masters in Jazz” which takes him to study and live in 3 different countries: Sibelius Academy, in Helsinki, Finland (September a December de 2014); Royal College of Music, Stockholm, Sweden (January a May of 2015); Royal Academy of Music in Aarhus, Denmark (August of 2015 to June of 2016).
+In 2014, António Silva was one of only 4 musicians selected to the Master Degree “Nordic Masters in Jazz” which took him to study and live in 3 different countries: Finland where he took classes from September to December at Sibelius Academy of Helsinki; Sweden, from January to May 2015 he visited Royal College of Music in Stockholm, and lastly, he went to Royal Academy of Music in Aarhus, Denmark where he finished his Master in June 2016.

-In 2016 “Bamse in the Coconut Island”, arranged for string quartet, is selected and performed in the USA after winning an international call for scores made by the Veridian Symphony Orchestra.
-In the same year, the song “Promontório”, is one of the winners of the “360º Jazz Initiative” in the USA.
+Still in 2016 his composition “Bamse in the Coconut Island”, arranged for string quartet, awarded in the international call for scores from the Veridian Symphony Orchestra, and was premiered there.
+In the same year, his song “Promontório” was one of the winners of the “360º Jazz Initiative” in the USA.